Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Baguettes are great additions to extravagant vintage settings.
 For rings with a lot of round diamonds, Baguettes add variety and can take the ring to a new level.

 Baguettes make great choices for eternity rings.
-A row of straight Baguette diamonds, channel-set as in this ring is a clean and elegant look.
+A row of straight Baguette diamonds, channel-set as in this ring from Blue Nile is a clean and elegant look.
 Using Baguette diamonds also keeps the cost down for a ring such as this, compared to fitting the ring all the way around with high-quality brilliant cuts, which will be largely hidden.

 If you want a ring that really stands out, ballerina halo rings do that and more.
 Unlike the hexagon style halo, this setting features a ring of Baguette diamonds aligned pointing outwards in a radiant shape.
 These rings, such as this one from James Allen, deliver a unique and attention-grabbing allure.